syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/FreeText-Annotation.md

 {% endhighlight %}
 {% endtabs %}

-## Customizing the default appearance of freetext annotations

-You can customize the default text color and text size of all freetext annotations that are yet to be added.
-This will not affect the freetext annotations that were already added.
-Customizing these properties for an individual selected freetext is described in the 'Selecting a freetext annotation' section further below;
+## Moving or resizing free text annotations

+To move or resize the annotation, it should be selected.
+After the selector appears, tapping and dragging anywhere inside the selector will move the annotation.
+Tapping on the bubbles around the selector and dragging will resize the annotation.

-### Setting the default text color
+### Detecting the move or resize of a free text

-You can set the default text color of the freetext annotations by using the `SfPdfViewer.AnnotationSettings.FreeTextAnnotationSettings.TextColor` property.
-Refer to the following code.
+The event `FreeTextAnnotationMovedOrResized` will be raised when you move or resize the selected annotation.

 {% tabs %}
 {% highlight c# %}

 SfPdfViewer pdfViewer = new SfPdfViewer();

-pdfViewer.AnnotationMode = AnnotationMode.FreeText;

-pdfViewer.AnnotationSettings.FreeTextAnnotationSettings.TextColor = UIColor.Red;
+pdfViewer.FreeTextAnnotationMovedOrResized += PdfViewer_FreeTextAnnotationMovedOrResized;

 {% endhighlight %}
 {% endtabs %}

-### Setting the default text size

-You can set the default text size of the freetext annotations by using the `SfPdfViewer.AnnotationSettings.FreeTextAnnotationSettings.TextSize` property.
-Refer to the following code example.
+The properties of the moved or resized free text can be obtained from the `args` parameter of the event handler.

 {% tabs %}
 {% highlight c# %}

-SfPdfViewer pdfViewer = new SfPdfViewer();

-pdfViewer.AnnotationMode = AnnotationMode.FreeText;

-pdfViewer.AnnotationSettings.FreeTextAnnotationSettings.TextSize = 4;
+private void PdfViewer_FreeTextAnnotationMovedOrResized(object sender, FreeTextAnnotationMovedOrResizedEventArgs args) {
+	//Retrieve the old bounds of the annotation
+	CGRect oldBounds = args.OldBounds;

+	//Retrieve the new bounds of the annotation
+	CGRect newBounds = args.NewBounds;

+	//Retrieve the current page number
+	int pageNumber = args.PageNumber;
+}
 {% endhighlight %}
 {% endtabs %}

-## Deleting freetext annotations
+## Deleting free text annotations

 The PDF viewer can remove a selected annotation or all the annotations in the PDF document.

-### Removing all annotations

-The `ClearAllAnnotations` method can be used to delete all annotations irrespective of their types from the PDF.

-{% tabs %}
-{% highlight c# %}

-pdfViewer.ClearAllAnnotations();

-{% endhighlight %}
-{% endtabs %}

-### Removing a selected freetext annotation.
+### Removing a selected free text annotation.

 The following code snippet illustrates removing a selected freetext from the PDF document.
 {% tabs %}